Home » Southern Comfort Food » Coconut Cream Cake

 • Preheat the oven to 350°F. Grease and flour a 13x9x2 inch non stick metal pan or spray with baking spray.

-• Cake: Prepare the cake per the directions on the box, plus 1/2 cup self-rising flour.
-Mix in ½ of the 7 oz bag of sweetened flaked coconut into the batter by hand.
+• Cake: Using an electric mixer on low speed, prepare the cake per the directions on the box adding 1/2 cup self-rising flour.
+Stir in ½ of the 7 oz bag of sweetened flaked coconut into the batter by hand.

-• Bake per the directions until the top is golden and a toothpick inserted into the center comes back clean.
+• Pour batter into the prepared pan and bake per the directions until the top is golden brown and a toothpick inserted into the center comes back clean.

-• Coconut Cream Filling: After removing the cake from the oven use a fork or bamboo skewer to poke holes over the top of the hot cake.
+• Coconut Cream Filling: After removing the cake from the oven use a fork or bamboo skewer or the handle of a wooden spoon to poke holes over the top of the hot cake.

 • In a small mixing bowl, whisk together the cream of coconut with the sweetened condensed milk.
-Slowly pour over the hot cake, spreading the coconut milk into the holes as you go.
+Slowly pour the milk mixture over the hot cake, spreading the coconut milk into the holes as you go.
 Allow the cake to cool completely.
-Chill overnight.
+Chill for several hours or overnight.

 • Toss together the remaining sweetened flaked coconut with the thawed fresh coconut.
 Sprinkle evenly over the frosting.